CyVerse-learning-materials/SciApps_guide/association.rst

      |association_workflow2|

   5. Leave others as defaults, then click the "Submit Job" button.
-Once completed, check all jobs to build and save a new workflow.
+Once completed, select all jobs to build and save a new workflow.
 The workflow can be re-run or shared as described before.

      |association_workflow3|

-  6. As in **Step 2**, you can visualize the **Manhattan plot** of MLM-TASSEL outputs and compare it with the EMMAX output or MLM-TASSEL output when PCA is used.
+  6. As in **Step 2**, you can visualize the **Manhattan plot** of MLM-TASSEL outputs and compare it with that of EMMAX or MLM-TASSEL (when PCA is used for estimating population structure).

 ----